CS-DS-125/125book/py4e_rst/05-iterations.rst

 Translating this ``for`` loop to English is not as direct as the ``while``, but if you think of friends as a *set*, it goes like this:
-“Run the statements in the body of the for loop once for each friend *in* the set named friends.”
+"Run the statements in the body of the for loop once for each friend *in* the set named friends."

 Looking at the ``for`` loop, *for* and *in* are reserved Python keywords, and ``friend`` and ``friends`` are variables.